-7.1.4 Insurance Reserve Requirements
+6.4.4 Insurance Reserve Requirements

-Review the insurance underwriting requirements at §7.3.1, Expense Underwriting.
-In addition, all transactions must fund an Insurance Reserve, from development sources other than CDBG-DR, in an amount equal to five times the underwritten annual insurance cost ('Baseline Insurance Amount' or 'BIA').
-These funds may be drawn from the Insurance Reserve annually to fund the difference between the BIA and actual insurance premiums.
-In the event that the balance of the Insurance Reserve drops to an amount equal to or less than two times the average of the last two years of Actual Insurance premiums, all Surplus Cash shall be payable to the Insurance Reserve until it is equal to four times the last two years of Actual Insurance premiums.
+Review the insurance underwriting requirements at §7.7.1, Expense Underwriting.
+In addition, all transactions must fund an Insurance Reserve, from development sources other than CDBG-DR, in an amount equal to four times the underwritten annual insurance cost ('Baseline Insurance Amount' or 'BIA').
+These funds may be drawn from the Insurance Reserve annually to fund the difference between the BIA and the Actual Insurance Premiums ('AIP').
+In the event that the balance of the Insurance Reserve drops to an amount equal to or less than two times the average of the last two years of Actual Insurance Premiums, all Surplus Cash shall be payable to the Insurance Reserve until it is equal to four times the average of the last two years of Actual Insurance Premiums.